-Other opportunities: Association for Behavior Analysis (ABA); Association for Direct Instruction (ADI); Association for Positive Behavior Support (APBS); Association for Science in Autism Treatment (ASAT); Council for Children With Behavioral Disorders (CCBD); Council for Exceptional Children (CEC); Council for Learning Disabilities (CLD); Standard Celeration Society; TASH
+Other opportunities: Association for Behavior Analysis (ABA); Association for Positive Behavior Support (APBS); Association for Science in Autism Treatment (ASAT); Council for Children With Behavioral Disorders (CCBD); Council for Exceptional Children (CEC); Council for Learning Disabilities (CLD); National Institution for Direct Instruction; Standard Celeration Society; TASH

 Leah M. Herner-Patnode, EdD, Associate Professor

 Terri Hessler, PhD, Associate Professor

 Yvonne Goddard, PhD, Associate Professor